DoSomething/rfcs/010-server-side-rendering.md

 - Because Phoenix runs on traditional server processes, our **ability to scale is limited** (for authenticated users).
 If we’re unable to gracefully scale with traffic spikes, we might lose engagement at a key time.
 - The application is split between a traditional backend server, written in [Laravel](https://laravel.com), and a client-side application, written in [React](https://reactjs.org).
 This **increases context switching for developers**, slowing down development.
 - Because the application is almost completely rendered on the client, we see **reduced performance on slower devices** (like old phones).
 This may reduce engagement, since nobody likes waiting.
 - Finally, we've been limited in what we can share on social networks (whose scrapers do not execute client-side code) since any social metadata must be fetched and rendered by a separate server-side process.
+This also impacts built-in web functionality, like using `#anchor-links` to link directly to a section of a page.

 Despite these problems, we're generally happy with what we've built in Phoenix & don't want to consider a full re-write.
 We know that approach [often turns into a quagmire](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) and so whatever we choose, we want to be able to adopt it incrementally with our existing codebase (sorry [Nuxt.js](https://vuejs.org), [Svelte](https://svelte.dev) and [Livewire](https://laravel-livewire.com)!)